What Does Poppy Flower Mean and Symbolise?

 In some cases, this tattoo indicates forthcoming good luck and bountiful blessings.

-Uses of Poppies
+Uses of Poppy Plants

-There are also other interesting uses for Poppies.
+There are also other interesting uses for poppies.
 During the Victorian era, ladies often crushed the petals of red flowers as a dye for nail color.
 They also steeped these in vinegar for 10 days as a kind of soothing bath for body itches and rashes.

 It can be used in many cooked dishes and baked confectionaries.
 Most cuisines grind the seeds as a curry spice or fried in butter and added to noodles!
 These can also be consumed fresh on salads and coleslaw.